sunfounder/Neo/README.md

-# Python Library for the ZeusPi
+# Python Library for the Neo

 ## Installation